nestjs-discord/utility-bot/content/community/testing.md

 There's a large repository of samples managed by the community.
-You can find it on GitHub here: https://github.com/jmcdo29/testing-nestjs